benjaminfrey363/DK/README.txt

-CPSC 359 Assignment 4 - Donkey Kong Game
+CPSC 359 Assignment 4 - Donkey Kong Game to be loaded and played on a Raspberry Pi

 Written by Ben Frey and Adam Mogensen